 By Rebecca Gardon

-Primarily sourced off San Diego and Santa Barbara, our local spot prawns are a treasured item available to us in limited quantities for only a few months out of every year.
+Primarily sourced off San Diego and Santa Barbara, our Southern California spot prawns are a treasured item available to us in limited quantities for only a few months out of every year.

 Also known as sweet shrimp, live spot prawns are quite popular in sushi bars where they are referred to as “amaebi”.
 Boasting a lobster-like texture and silky finish, the ample tails are typically enjoyed raw or lightly steamed in sushi bars, while the heads are often deep fried and enjoyed whole.
 Spot prawns are also popular for use in Paella and seafood soups and stews.